 5 Ways to Tackle Everyday Stress and Anxiety

-However, stress and anxiety do not have to take over your life, and by paying attention to some key aspects of everyday living, you can start taking control of them to enjoy a healthier and calmer life.
+However, stress and anxiety do not have to take over your life, and by paying attention to some critical aspects of everyday living, you can start taking control of them to enjoy a healthier and calmer life.
 Read on to find out how.

-Take a look at your diet
+Take a look at your diet.

 A healthy diet should be well rounded and meet all your nutritional needs, as well as be enjoyable to eat and include the following: